braydentang1/NHLSkill/README.md

 # Motivation

-Often, we hear countless debates regarding whether X player contributes more than Y in some specific aspect of a hockey game.
-Crosby vs. Ovechkin, Heiskanen vs. Makar, Hughes vs Kakko - the list goes on.
+Often, we hear countless debates regarding whether X player contributes more than Y. Crosby vs. Ovechkin, Heiskanen vs. Makar, Hughes vs Kakko - the list goes on.
 In general, the majority of these debates come down to either the so called "eye-test" or excessive reliance on a single particular statistic to support what already wants to be seen.
 I wanted to provide a more statistically sound way to compare players that looked at all of these stats at once.

 This model is not perfect - there are still aspects of players that aren't being captured (zone entries for example).
 In addition, the "eye-test" is still useful - it is difficult to capture all contexts with just numbers.

-Other individuals havve attempted similar ideas to what this application and model does - however, a common problem with some other models is that they are typically biased towards those who generate above average offence (specifically high Corsi/points per game players) while ignoring defensive contributions.
+Other individuals have attempted similar ideas to what this application and model does - however, a common problem with some other models is that they are typically biased towards those who generate above average offence (specifically high Corsi/points per game players) while ignoring defensive contributions.
 Thus, players like Valeri Nichushkin or Zach Aston-Reese are often assigned poor or lack luster ratings even though both players are third liners who exhibit strong defensive play in their own end.

 # Methods